 Phase 2: Divergent Questioning

-Once your draft exists, this is where AI becomes useful.
+Once a rough draft exists, AI becomes genuinely useful.

-Instead of asking the system to rewrite your work, ask it to expand your perspective.
+Instead of asking the system to rewrite your text, ask it to widen the lens around your argument.

 - “What perspectives are missing from this draft?”

-- “What objections would an expert in [related field] raise?”
+- “What objections might an expert in [related field] raise?”

-You are using the system like a brainstorming partner that sees angles you may not have considered.
+This is where the interaction shifts from generation to exploration.
+You are using AI as a thinking partner that surfaces angles you may not have considered.

 Phase 3: Adversarial Feedback (Rigorous Discernment)

-Ask the AI to evaluate your argument with complete honesty.
+Ask the system to evaluate the strength of your argument honestly.

 - “Score the strength of this argument from 1–10.”

-A wellness coach once tested this approach while reviewing her blog posts.
-Her initial article contained polished advice about mindfulness, but the AI flagged much of it as “generic language.”
+A wellness coach tested this method while reviewing several blog articles.
+The original post contained polished advice about mindfulness, but the AI flagged much of the language as generic.

-Instead of editing the wording, she rewrote the piece around a personal story about burnout during a retreat she hosted.
-That small change made the article far more relatable.
+Instead of refining the wording, the coach rebuilt the article around a personal story about burnout during a retreat.
+The shift made the piece far more relatable to readers.

-This kind of originality also improves your AI visibility and citation share, because AI systems are more likely to reference content that contains distinctive insight.
+Distinctive perspective also improves AI visibility and citation share, because AI systems tend to reference content that contains concrete insight rather than generic summaries.

 Phase 4: Metacognitive Reflection

-Readers often sense when writing contains too many “AI-isms”, phrases like:
+Readers often notice when text contains too many familiar “AI-isms,” phrases such as:

 - “In conclusion”